tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Although it is an anti-pattern we could also write `AnotherWorkshop.prototype.__proto__ = Workshop.prototype;`.
 - The linkage that exists between these objects is a good thing, but we have a bunch of stuff layered on top, with things that look like constructor functions, verbose use of `prototype` everywhere, confusing `new` keyword instances, and all of this artifice is on top of theses three objects linked together.
 - It is the objects being linked together that creates all of the power. it enables `JSRecentParts.speakUp(...);` to work.
-- `SRecentParts` has no method `speakUp`.
+- `JSRecentParts` has no method `speakUp`.
 It is found up the prototype chain.
 - No matter how far you need to go up the prototype chain, the `this` binding is still controlled at the root by the call site.

 ### 12.6.
 Classical vs Prototypal Inheritance